NugasDSL/toy/README.md

 1. Go to the project directory and run:
     * `mvn package`
 1. `lib/toy-core-1.0.jar` will be created under the project directory
-1. You may now use this jar to create a _TOY_ server
+1. You may now use this jar to create a _Toy_ server

-## Configurations
+### Configurations
 An example configuration can be found under `conf/`
-### bft-SMaRt's Configuration
+#### bft-SMaRt Configuration
 Toy uses bft-SMaRt as an underlying platform in three different modules (_bbc_, _panic_ and _sync_).
 Hence, Toy configuration should include three different configuration directories - each one for each module. `conf/bbc`, `conf/panic` and `conf/sync` are samples for such configurations with a single node.

 Deeper explanation of bft-SMaRt configuration can be found [here](https://github.com/bft-smart/library/wiki/BFT-SMaRt-Configuration)
-### Toy's Configuration
+#### Toy Configuration
-Toy's configuration is consist of a single `config.toml` file that describes Toy's settings as well as the paths to bft-SMaRt's configurations.
+Toy configuration is consist of a single `config.toml` file that describes Toy's settings as well as the paths to bft-SMaRt's configurations.

-More about Toy's configuration can be found in the Wiki [citeciteicite]
+More about Toy's configuration can be found in the WiKi [citeciteicite]

+### Example
+We now expline the example provaided in `src/main/java/toy/examples`.
+The example establishes a simple client/server Blockchain application using Toy library.

+The server is implemented in `ServerApp.java` and uses gRPC for client\server communication.
+We already built an IDL in `src/main/java/protos` but you may implement your own IDL.